anoopctkm/machine-learning/projects/capstone/my_capstone/capstone_proposal.md

 ### Solution Statement
 _(approx. 1 paragraph)_

+Given a particular person and a particular new movie, the solution will involve the following:

+- Find a feature vector characterising the movie that can be compared to other movies (using the IMDB dataset).
+- For this new movie, find similar movies that HAVE been rated by other users.
+- Create a weighted average of the (predicted) ratings of these similar movies for the person (using the MovieLens 20M Dataset).
+- Predict this rating.

 The datasets will be combined to only consider movies that are included in both data sets.